dude56987/2web/help/man_music2web.md

 :   Show the help message and exit

+`-e, --enable`

+:   Enable this module to run automatically as a service.

+`-d, --disable`

+:   Disable this module from running in the background and remove generated data.

 `-u --update or update`

-:  This will update the webpages and refresh the database."
+:  This will update the webpages and refresh the database.

 `--reset, reset`

-:  This will reset the state of the cache so everything will be updated."
+:  This will reset the state of the cache so everything will be updated.

 `--nuke, nuke`

-:   This will delete the cached website."
+:   This will delete the cached website.

 `-u, --update, update`